The Symphonic jazz poem by Florin Raducanu, a genuine symbiosis between jazz and classical

 Over the years, Florin Raducanu was the initiator of other notable fusion projects he has presented on stage in his native country and abroad, many of his performances have been recorded and released on CD.

-His latest creation incorporates elements of European classical music and jazz while allowing a generous space to innovative and virtuosic improvisations.
+His latest creation incorporates elements of classical music and jazz while allowing a generous space to innovative and virtuosic improvisations.
 Structured in seven parts, the concept encompasses the pianist-composer’s original vision, such an endeavor being one of a kind in the music world.

 Part I is a rhapsody concert called “Mapamond Pictures”, impregnated with elements of Romanian ethos and main stream jazz.
 Part II, an unique creation of symphonic jazz is a “Passacaglia” imagined in the line of the baroque composers.
 Another outstanding and unique moment is the Jazz Fugue, composed and orchestrated as a baroque fugue.